|Cover of The Story of Jesus (Little Golden Book)|

 2. You and your child can build a nativity set using fabric, felt or even decorating bottles to represent the Holy Family.
 For the enclosure, use a box, some straw, fabric, markers, snow and whatever else you fancy and let your imagination, and your child's, run wild.

 3. Now that your child knows the story and you have made your nativity set, the whole family can dress up in costumes - you don't have to buy these, sheets and scarves will do - and re-enact the Christmas story on Christmas Eve night or whenever you choose.
-By the time you get through, the story of Jesus' birth will be indelibly impressed on your child's mind.
+By the time you get through, the story of Jesus' birth, it will be indelibly impressed on your child's mind.
 This may become a family tradition.

 Jesus said, "Suffer little children, and forbid them not, to come unto me: for of such is the kingdom of heaven" (Matthew 19: 14).